michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/05_VSCode_Node_GIt_install.md

 ## Node.js - Version 10.x

-JavaScript was initally run client-side in the browser, but the with addition of Node.js, it gained back-end capabilities.
+JavaScript was initially  run client-side in the browser, but the with addition of Node.js, it gained back-end capabilities.
 Node.js is a runtime environment built off of Chromes V8 JavaScript engine.

 You will be using Node.js to add tools, libraries, and frameworks to your projects, and you will also use it as a REPL environment for working on your code.